svivianl/webpack-project/README.md

 - .eslintrc.json
 ```

+- in the file `dist/index.html`
   a. add title
   b. create a div which will be the entry point for the React app
   c. create a script tag pointing to the source `bundle.js`

 3. Install Webpack
    Run `npm i --save-dev webpack webpack-dev-server webpack-cli`